microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

         {
             PlayModeTestUtilities.Setup();

-            // Change the position of the main camera to (0, 0, 0), in PlayModeTestUtilites.Setup()
+            // Change the position of the main camera to (0, 0, 0), in PlayModeTestUtilities.Setup()
             // the camera is set to position (1, 1.5, -2)
             TestUtilities.PlayspaceToOriginLookingForward();
         }

         // Destroy the scene - this method is called after each test listed below has completed [TearDown]
         public void TearDown()
         {